codacy/codacy-rubocop/docs/description/Style_FormatStringToken.md

 The reason is that _unannotated_ format is very similar to encoded URLs or Date/Time formatting strings.

-This cop can be customized ignored methods with `IgnoredMethods`.
+This cop can be customized allowed methods with `AllowedMethods`.
+By default, there are no methods to allowed.

 It is allowed to contain unannotated token if the number of them is less than or equals to